In which we go to Cornwall

 * Especially the big jump in length and pacing between books 1-3 and 4-7.

-In which FP has nothing to say for once
+In which I have nothing to say for once

 I’m waiting for that little spark to strike.
 I’m not sure why it hasn’t.
 Maybe it’s the lack of energy at the moment.
 I feel drained.